xlladdins/xll/docs/Excel4MacrosQ-S.md

 **REPORT.DEFINE**(**report\_name, sections\_array**, pages\_logical)

-Report\_name    specifies the name of the report.
+Report\_name&nbsp;&nbsp;&nbsp;&nbsp;specifies the name of the report.
 If the workbook already contains a report with report\_name, the new report replaces the existing one.

-Sections\_array    is an array that contains one or more rows of view, scenario, and sheet name that define the report.
+Sections\_array&nbsp;&nbsp;&nbsp;&nbsp;is an array that contains one or more rows of view, scenario, and sheet name that define the report.
 The sheet name is the sheet on which the view and scenario are defined.
 If the sheet name is not specified, the current sheet is used when REPORT.DEFINE is run.

-Pages\_logical    is a logical value that, if TRUE or omitted, specifies continuous page numbers for multiple sections or, if FALSE, resets page numbers to 1 for each new section.
+Pages\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE or omitted, specifies continuous page numbers for multiple sections or, if FALSE, resets page numbers to 1 for each new section.

 **Remarks**